Category: Her Space

 Over that time, we focused on building his masculine frame so he could have confidence in his relationship.

-Paul finally stopped resisting the divorce process his wife had been determined to pursue for so long.
+Paul finally stopped resisting the divorce process his wife had been asking for all along.

 He finally accepted that if she couldn’t see a future with him, then she was free to go.

-This was not an easy choice and it weighed heavy on him for weeks.
+This was not an easy choice, and it weighed heavily on him for weeks.

 Paul focused on self-care and spent time with quality men he looked up to.